splunk/public-o11y-docs/apm/span-tags/cmms.rst

    a.
 In Splunk APM, select :guilabel:`APM Configuration` and select :guilabel:`APM MetricSets` from the menu.
 The APM MetricSets page opens.
    b.
 From anywhere in Splunk Observability Cloud, select :guilabel:`Settings` in the navigation bar and select :guilabel:`APM MetricSets` under :guilabel:`Data Configuration`.

-2. On the :guilabel:`APM MetricSets` page, you have two options:
+2. On the :guilabel:`APM MetricSets` page, you have 2 options:

    * If you have already indexed the span tag or process, it appears in the list of MetricSets and is already generating Troubleshooting MetricSets.
 Select the edit icon for that span tag to open the :guilabel:`Edit MetricSet` dialog box and add a Monitoring MetricSet to your configuration using the following steps.
    * If you haven't already indexed the tag or process, select :strong:`New MetricSet`.
 Enter the :strong:`Name` of a span tag or process you want to index.
 Then continue with the following steps.